w4560000/PostSharp.Documentation/conceptual/Logging/custom-logging-backend.md

 Contexts are typically used to represent the execution of a logged method and a custom activity.
 There are typically two log records per context: the entry record and the exit record.
 The role of context classes is to expose or store pieces of information that are shared by several records of the same context.
 Unless you need to store more pieces of information in the context, you do not need to extend the context classes.
 Most back-end implementations do not extend context classes.

 Context classes all derive from the <xref:PostSharp.Patterns.Diagnostics.Contexts.LoggingContext> class.
 The following table lists all context classes.
-If you choose to derive a context class, you will also need to override the corresponding factory method in your <xref:PostSharp.Patterns.Diagnostics.Backends.LoggingBackend> class.
+If you choose to derive a context class, you will also need to override the corresponding factory method in your <xref:PostSharp.Patterns.Diagnostics.LoggingBackend> class.

 | Context class | Factory method | Description |
 |---------------|----------------|-------------|